neps-in/git-tutorial/docs/initaddcommit.md

 $ git init
 ```

-Note: General advice for PHP Developer keep your `/var/www/project-name` as your project folder.
-Don't keep in a seperate folder and try to move around the files.

 `git init` Creates an ** empty ** git repository or ** reinitialize ** an existing one.

 An initial HEAD file that references the HEAD of the master branch is also created.
+>

-Running git init in an existing repository is safe.
+>Running git init in an existing repository is safe.
 It will not overwrite things that are already there.

 basically a .git directory with subdirectories for objects, refs/heads, refs/tags is created in the current folder.